 Back to school means forms for parents to sign.
 When the forms are for school activities or field trips, churches, clubs, etc., they often include a release of liability or waiver.
 Our Minnesota accident injury lawyers suggest you ALWAYS cross out the language on the forms that release liability for injury to your child.
 If the school or club won’t let your child participate without the waiver (which almost never happens) they will call you and you can sign a new release if necessary.
 But otherwise, there is no reason you should sign a waiver for yourself or your child.

 Because releases are often broader than what is reasonable, it is important to review the release carefully to make sure that you remove any language that could prevent your child from being compensated if they are injured.
 The waivers are not always at the beginning of the form, so read the whole form before signing.
-If you have any questions about this, you are always welcome to call us and speak with a lawyer for a free consultation.
+If you have any questions about this, you are always welcome to call us and speak with an injury lawyer for a free consultation.
 Our lawyers represent children injured at a school activity or sports throughout MN.